 “Are you guys going home to pray?” they called to us across the parking lot.

-My husband answered back with a grin, “Well, we’ve already prayed together once today, but we might decide to pray again.”
+My husband answered back with a grin, “Well, we’ve already prayed once today, but we might decide to pray again.”

 “You know what they say,” the couple laughed.
 “You can never pray too much!”